de-jena/MDO/de.jena.piveau.api/readme.md

 		"distributionConnector.target": "(piveau.connector=REST)",
 		"distributionProvider.target": "(piveau.provider=Test)",
 		"datasetConnector.target": "(piveau.connector=REST)",
-		"datasetProvider.target": "(piveau.provider=Test)"
+		"datasetProvider.target": "(piveau.provider=Test)",
+		"tracker.dataset": "true"
 	}
 }
  ```

 This project comes with a default REST connector implementation.
 So this part of the configuration can be overtaken.

 The provider part must be implemented separatetly.
-Depending on which service to track it might be possible that various information are extracted from the service properties adn added to the dataset or the distribution.
+Depending on which service to track it might be possible that various information are extracted from the service properties and added to the dataset or the distribution.

+So there are two implementations of Piveau Providers:
+* *de.jena.mdo.piveau* - MDO Distribution and Dataset-Provider
+* *de.jena.sensinact.piveau* - Sensinact Distribution and Dataset-Provider